BitsNBytes25/Warlock/README.md

 You can skip the nginx integration by passing `--skip-nginx` to the install script.

+## Supported Platforms

+Warlock supports any Linux distribution, but at the moment most games expect Ubuntu or Debian.

+Since Warlock does not _need_ to be on the same server as your game hosts, you are free to run Warlock on an Arch server (for example) and have Debian / Ubuntu game hosts in the cluster.

 ## First Run

 When you first install Warlock, you need to set up an admin user via the web interface.